CtrlK

 Distinctiveness Conflict Risk

-Clearly scoped to Excel pivot tables specifically, with distinct triggers like 'excel pivot' and 'create pivot table' that are unlikely to conflict with general spreadsheet or data analysis skills.
+Highly specific niche focused on Excel pivot tables with calculated fields and slicers.
+The trigger terms like 'excel pivot' and 'create pivot table' are distinct enough to avoid conflicts with general Excel or data analysis skills.

 3 / 3